Choose 'Click & Collect' Hubbox Delivery

 About your test.....

 How accurate is my BioSURE HIV Self Test?
-The test is extremely effective at diagnosing HIV.
-Extensive research has proven this test is tremendously accurate when performed correctly, with similar accuracy to a pregnancy test.
+Our test is proven to be extremely effective at diagnosing HIV.
+Extensive research has evidenced our kit to be exceptionally usable and tremendously accurate when performed correctly.

 - It has a proven clinical sensitivity (if a person has HIV how often the test will be positive) of 99.7%, this means that on average 997 in every 1,000 positive results will be correct.